cooperdk/YAPO-e-plus/README.md

 #### This is an unoffical branch of the original YAPO, on which I'making improvements.
 Find the original readme at the bottom (delimited with a line of "=" signs).
 #### There is a setup available for an easy install.
 #### There is also a copy of the setup with pre-registered actors, websites and tags (thousands of them).
 It will be available on Patreon shortly.
+####
+#### Requirements: FFMPEG, VLC and Python 3.6+ installed.
+Or use the installer which will even run from a USB stick.

-NEW FEATURES:
+#### NEW FEATURES:

 - There was a field in the actor table for tattoos.
 This now works, and tatto information shows up in the actor view.

 - A field has been added to register information about piercings.
 In addition, typical types of piercings are now sent to the actor tags.

 - YAPO e+ scrapes actor information from IMDB first (best biographies), then from TMDB (best profile pictures) and then from Freeones (best all-round information).
 If there's a photo in the system and it's taken from TMDB or added by the user, the system no longer downloads a new one if forced to update the actor.

 - YAPO e+ hashes all scenes (don't worry, it's FAST!) and adds the hash checksum to the scenes table.
 It already informs (CLI) about duplicate scenes, but in the future, there will be a menu to check for dupes and delete one of them.

+- A lot of uninteresting console log text has been silenced.

-PLANNED:
+#### PLANNED:

 - Photo gallery section
 - DVD section
 - Additional actor photos (up to 5)
 - Function to move of all videos belonging to a websiteso that they reside in the same folder and an ability to set this automatically

-WHAT TO DO IF YOU'RE INSTALLING A NEW COPY OR UPGRADING YOUR EXISTING COPY OF ANOTHER YAPO INSTALLATION?
+#### WHAT TO DO IF YOU'RE INSTALLING A NEW COPY OR UPGRADING YOUR EXISTING COPY OF ANOTHER YAPO INSTALLATION?

+1. Download FFMPEG from https://ffmpeg.zeranoe.com/builds/ and move the files in the archive's bin/ folder to the subfolder videos/ffmpeg in the YAPO e+ root folder.
+The program looks for them there, if you're running Windows.
+If you're running Linux, install FFMPEG using your package manager.

+2. Install all dependencies by executing: pip install -R requirements.txt from the main YAPO e+ folder.
+This installs Django and any other libraries in their minimum required versions.

-Since the database has changed a bit, it is necessary to migrate (it is, even if it's a new install, because that's how the database is generated).
+3. Since the database has changed a bit, it is necessary to migrate (it is, even if it's a new install, because that's how the database is generated).

    Execute: "python manage.py makemigrations"
    This will look over the new code and take note of the adjustments that needs to be made to the database.

    "python manage.py migrate"
    This will actually make the adjustments to the database it took note of in the previous step.

    If you get this error when you're done:
    "You are trying to add a non-nullable field **'date_added'** to folder without a default; we can't do that (the database needs  something to populate existing rows)."
    When asked to select a fix, select option 1 and type in "datetime.datetime.now()" (without quotes) and press enter.

+4. Enjoy!

 ================================================================================